dactylographsy/grunt-dactylographsy/README.md

 Developing on the task alone is fairly easy just `git clone https://github.com/tdeekens/grunt-dactylographsy.git` then `cd grunt-dactylographsy`.
 From there one has to link the package to itself via `npm link && npm link grunt-dactylographsy` which will allow for calling `grunt dev`.
 Now just work the `task/dactylographsy.js` and check results - feel free to submit a pull-request!

 ## Release History

 - 0.0.0 Development, do not use!
+- 1.0.0 Initial release with grunt-task and client-side script